 - Start by creating a title page in your reader's journal, recording the title of the course and the date (or school year).
-You are encouraged to add decorative elements to this title page over the course of the year, perhaps creating a border and meaning-ful designs or sketches that refer to course material.
-On the next page, create a table of contents that you will add to when start-ing each new unit. - Your first journal assignment is to create your own visual representation of the archetypal hero's journey, as presented in "The Arc of the Hero's Journey."
+You are encouraged to add decorative elements to this title page over the course of the year, perhaps creating a border and meaningful designs or sketches that refer to course material.
+On the next page, create a table of contents that you will add to when starting each new unit. - Your first journal assignment is to create your own visual representation of the archetypal hero's journey, as presented in "The Arc of the Hero's Journey."
 Based on the reading selection below, use colored pencils, watercolor, crayons, paint, or collaged photographs and graphics to depict the stages of the hero's journey.
 Don't simply copy what is in this book-this will be your own interpretation.
 You might make a time line, or choose a different shape to visualize your map of the journey.

-Think about your life so far.
-Is there a journey you've taken that mirrors the cycle of the hero's journey?
-Is there a family story that your archetype n: the quintessential example or original model from which similar things are copied.
+archetype n: the quintessential example or original model from which similar things are copied.